 Make sure each segment lights to show that it’s connected properly.

-Additional segments can be purchased which not only turn or go straight, but add blinking eyes and special sounds.
+Additional segments can be purchased that not only turn or go straight but add blinking eyes and special sounds.

 - The teacher will introduce the Code-a-Pillar to the students.

 - The students are going to learn basic coding, program solving and criticial thinking skills as they get the Code-a-Pillar to move.

 - Have the students play with it at first to learn what it does.

 - Then have the students create cards for each segment and then lay them down in order to guide the order segments are attached.
 This will teach them what goes into basic coding.

 - Make sure to give it a lot of space as it makes slow turns.

 - Note that the music cannot be turned off.

 - Have the students create an obstacle course in the classroom.